Available with:

 In Year 3 (Level 6), you’ll apply your expertise to real-world conservation and management challenges, with a focus on both wild and domestic animals.
 You’ll also have the opportunity to conduct an in-depth research project for your dissertation, allowing you to explore a topic of personal interest while refining essential skills like critical analysis, time management and communication.
 By the end of the course, you’ll be well-equipped for a range of careers in the field of animal behaviour and ready to make your mark after graduation.

-You will cover a broad range of conservation theories and techniques and how they can be used and applied to the conservation management of wild animals.
+In this module you will cover a broad range of conservation theories and techniques and how they can be used and applied to conservation management of wild animals.
 This module enables you to consider what your existing knowledge of genetics, ecology and animal behaviour can bring to animal conservation.
 The module will include key case studies along with a strong practical component giving you the chance to try out skills in genetic analysis to study the population structure of a species.
 You will also demonstrate learning of new perspectives in conservation genetics, wildlife forensics, animal behaviour and management and reflect on their applicability to conservation efforts.

 This module investigates the latest advances in animal behaviour research in terms of technologies, methodologies, theory and discoveries.
-From using AI tracking software and gene expression technologies to discover previously unknown behaviour, you will explore how cutting-edge technologies and methodologies are leading to exciting discoveries.
-You will investigate how classical animal behaviour theories have been challenged and changed as science becomes more inclusive, opening up to broader societal spheres and bringing novel ideas from an increasingly diverse research community, and you will critically evaluate current theories.
+From using AI tracking software and gene expression technologies to discover previously unknown behaviour, you will explore how cutting-edge technologies and methodologies are leading to exciting new discoveries.
+You will investigate how classical animal behaviour theories have been challenged and changed as science becomes more inclusive, opening up to broader societal spheres bringing novel ideas from an increasingly diverse research community, and you will critically evaluate current theories.
 You will also explore new research which is revealing how behavioural plasticity and urban evolution are enabling animals to behaviourally adapt to an ever-changing world.

-You will engage in the research of a selected topic relevant to animal behaviour.
-You will have the opportunity to delve deeply into a subject of your choice.
+In this module, you will engage in the research of a selected topic relevant to your course.
+You will have the opportunity to delve deeply into a subject of your choice, utilising primary and secondary sources to inform your work.
+You will consider the ethics and health and safety aspects of conducting your project, and apply your prior training in experimental design and analysis.
 Throughout the process, you will develop your critical thinking and analytical skills, whilst conducting this independent research with the support of a lecturer.
-The dissertation represents a substantial piece of scholarly work that demonstrates your understanding and application of scientific concepts relevant to animal behaviour.
+The dissertation represents a substantial piece of scholarly work that demonstrates your understanding and application of scientific concepts relevant to your course.
 Additionally, you will refine your skills in academic writing and effective communication of complex ideas.
-Overall, the dissertation represents the culmination of your education, preparing you for a career in animal behaviour.
+Overall, the dissertation represents the culmination of your education, preparing you to become a biological scientist.

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.